CWTSLeiden/networkanalysis/README.md

 To provide a sorted edge list as input, include the edges in both directions and use the option ``--sorted-edge-list``.
 Furthermore, edge weights can be provided by adding a third column to the file `network.txt` and by using the option ``--weighted-edges``.

+## License

+The networkanalysis package is distributed under the [MIT license](LICENSE).

+## Issues

+If you encounter any issues, please report them using the [issue tracker](https://github.com/CWTSLeiden/networkanalysis/issues) on GitHub.

+## Contribution

+You are welcome to contribute to the development of the networkanalysis package.
+Please follow the typical GitHub workflow: Fork from this repository and make a pull request to submit your changes.
+Make sure that your pull request has a clear description and that your source code has been properly tested.

+## Development and deployment

+The latest stable version of the source code is available in the [`master`](https://github.com/CWTSLeiden/networkanalysis/tree/master) branch on GitHub.
+The most recent version of the source code, which may be under development, is available in the [`develop`](https://github.com/CWTSLeiden/networkanalysis/tree/develop) branch.

-## Compilation
+### Compilation

-You must have JDK 1.8+ installed to compile.
-Having Gradle installed is optional as the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is also included in this repository.
+To compile the source code of the networkanalysis package, a [Java Development Kit](https://jdk.java.net) needs to be installed on your system (version 8 or higher).
+Having [Gradle](https://www.gradle.org) installed is optional as the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is also included in this repository.

 On Windows, the source code can be compiled as follows:

 ```